sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 #### singleton sketching

-`manysketch` also supports building sketches for each record in a FASTA file independently (`--singleton`).
+`manysketch` also supports building independent sketches for each record in a FASTA file (`--singleton`).

 You can run: